 P.S. – If you can’t make it out to Puerto Galera to have a chat and would like to know more about Business in the Philippines, consider checking out my book on Amazon – Making Pesos: Business in the Philippines – Lessons Learned, Rules to Live By and Business Opportunities in the Philippines.

-Editor’s Note: This post about Opening a Restaurant Bar in the Philippines was originally published in April 11, 2015 and has been updated adding more tips and expanding on the original information.
+Editor’s Note: This post about Opening a Restaurant Bar in the Philippines was originally published on April 11, 2015, and has been updated adding more tips and expanding on the original information.